What are the steps of effective workplace management?

 Workplace Management Stage 1: Pre Employment (Hiring)

-The onboarding process is so important in order to kick-start effective workplace management.
-Onboarding is so much more than simply filling out a few forms (although these forms are important!).
+The onboarding process is extremely important in order to kick-start effective workplace management.
+Onboarding is so much more than simply filling out a few forms (although these forms are essential!).
 It represents the opportunity to introduce the new employees to the business, their colleagues and most importantly your expectations.
 It is the time to explain not only the business and performance goals of your organisation but also the company’s vision and values.
 Onboarding is not just a job for the HR Manager, it should involve the entire team.
 All employees should be involved in welcoming new team members, this reinforces the collegiality and culture of the workplace.

 Jumping back to those forms though … have you issued your new employees a copy of the Fair Work Information Statement, a compliant Contract of Employment as well as a copy of all of your workplace policies and procedures?